Near Annapolis in Anne Arundel County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Civil War Trails.

 Location.
-39° 0.675′ N, 76° 23.852′ W. Marker is near Annapolis, Maryland, in Anne Arundel County.
-Marker can be reached from South Beach Road 0.8 miles south of Oceanic Drive when traveling south.
+39° 0.676′ N, 76° 23.85′ W. Marker is near Annapolis, Maryland, in Anne Arundel County.
+Marker can be reached from South Beach Road 0.8 miles south of Oceanic Drive.
 The marker is in Sandy Point State Park, near the beach at the south end of the road, near the main bath house/summer store.
 Touch for map.
 Marker is at or near this postal address: 1100 East College Parkway, Annapolis MD 21409, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-John Wilkes Booth (here, next to this marker); Tense Time (approx. ¼ mile away); Annapolis Laboratory (approx. 4.2 miles away); Fort Nonsense British Takeover (approx. 4.4 miles away); Broad Creek Cemetery (approx. 4½ miles away); Gold Star Families Monument (approx. 4.6 miles away); Christ Church (approx. 4.6 miles away).
+Sandy Point Farm (here, next to this marker); Tense Time (approx. ¼ mile away); Annapolis Laboratory (approx. 4.2 miles away); Fort Nonsense (approx. 4.2 miles away); British Takeover (approx. 4.4 miles away); Broad Creek Cemetery (approx. 4½ miles away); Gold Star Families Monument (approx. 4.6 miles away); Christ Church (approx. 4.6 miles away).
 Touch for a list and map of all markers in Annapolis.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 3, 2014, by A. Taylor of Laurel, Maryland.
-This page has been viewed 533 times since then and 26 times this year.
+This page was last revised on August 21, 2019.
+It was originally submitted on March 3, 2014, by A. Taylor of Laurel, Maryland.
+This page has been viewed 712 times since then and 15 times this year.
 Photos: 1, 2, 3. submitted on March 3, 2014, by A. Taylor of Laurel, Maryland. • Bernard Fisher was the editor who published this page.